|Best overall||McCulloch MC1275 Heavy-Duty Steam Cleaner||SEE IT||

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-If the area under your sink is a hodgepodge of spray bottles and solvents meant to clean your hardwood floors, carpets, appliances, and upholstery, it may be time to downsize by upgrading to a steam cleaner.
-This could be all you need to safely and effectively sanitize your home—sans harsh bleaching agents—including all the various surfaces, fabrics, and materials that entails.
+If the area under your sink is a hodgepodge of spray bottles to clean your hardwood floors, carpets, appliances, and upholstery, it may be time to upgrade to a steam cleaner.
+This machine could be all you need to safely and effectively sanitize the the various surfaces, fabrics, and materials in your home—without harsh chemicals.
 In fact, steam is the CDC’s recommended method for sanitizing your home.
+If you’re ready to invest in a steam cleaner, figure out what you need from the device before you buy.
+Will you be using it primarily on hardwood floors?
+Or is your home carpeted?
+Do you want something that will pull triple-duty as a floor-cleaning tool, a handheld contraption for hard-to-reach places, and an upholstery steamer?
+Then you need something multipurpose.
+Use our guide to find the best steam cleaners for your particular needs, even if you’re on a tight budget.

 A steam cleaner does what it sounds like: heats up water until it vaporizes, then uses that water to disinfect and sanitize.
 Because it’s a green way to clean, it’s a great option for anyone eco-conscious or with allergies.
 Some studies have even shown steam cleaning to effectively fight mold, bacteria, viruses—even bed bugs (eek).